vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 It is evident that in the case of Sui Vihar we are concerned with a monument belonging to our fifth category: funerary monuments containing ashes of the deceased.
 Is anything similar to be found in the non-heterodox traditions?
 Or, we may ask, what had become of the Vedic option to build a citi, a pile of bricks over the bones and ashes?
 The citi  may have occasionally lived on in burial mounds as these are attested in the Gandhāra reliefs, but when

 the Mahābhārata \(above, ṇ 18 on p.
-409\) describes the situation at the end of the Kali Age by saying that ed

-. ūkas  have replaced temples, this expresses the concern of the author that too many people are being converted to heterodox religions, 81 not the fear that ed

-. ūkas  would eventually be worshipped all-out
+409\) describes the situation at the end of the Kali Age by saying that eḍūkas  have replaced temples, this expresses the concern of the author that too many people are being converted to heterodox religions, 81 not the fear that eḍūkas  would eventually be worshipped all-out

 by those who were supposed to belong to the Brahmanical traditioṇ The few Gandhāra reliefs aside, evidence of monuments containing mortuary deposits belonging unambiguously to the Hinduized tradition in the period under investigation is very rare indeed.